twolfson/computedStyle/README.md

 TODO: Depending on outcome of things -- we might need a note about either CSSOM names for `z-index` and such.

+TODO: Notes about color output and other projects to write for color normalizing across browsers

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint your code using [grunt][grunt] and test via `npm test`.